koii-network/blog/_posts/2024-09-06-Open-Letter-from-Al-Morris.md

 ## Learning from Others’ Mistakes

 The failures we’ve seen with Grass underscore the need for **constant vigilance**.
-At Koii, we’ve been laser-focused on building a **secure and fair network** that benefits participants, not bad actors. **COILabs** has integrated multiple safeguards—ensuring every token is backed by **real value**, and that **manipulation is impossible**.
+At Koii, we’ve been laser-focused on building a **secure and fair network** that benefits participants, not bad actors. **Koii Labs** has integrated multiple safeguards—ensuring every token is backed by **real value**, and that **manipulation is impossible**.

 ## Bug Bounty: Strengthening Koii Together